kdheepak/blog/content/37-advent-of-code-2020.md

 I particularly enjoyed seeing all the neat visualizations that come out of Advent of Code by the community.

 If you've never heard of Advent of Code, I highly recommend you try it out.
-Below I'll be discussing solutions in Julia from the Julia community that were solving this year's Advent of Code.
+Below I'll be discussing solutions in Julia that were shared on Zulip, Slack and Reddit.
 This will contain spoilers for all days in Advent of Code 2020.

 # Solutions